dfsp-spirit/anonsurfer/README.md

 These scripts can be used with [GNU parallel](https://www.gnu.org/software/parallel/) to process several subjects in parallel.
 Keep in mind that some of the tasks are quite I/O heavy though, so if you have a machine with many cores but slow storage, you *may* be better off **not** using all cores.

+Parallelization happens on subject level (i.e., all files of one subject are processed by the same core, and different cores handle different subjects).

-A very rough guide to estimate the runtime of the pipelines:
+A very rough guide to estimate the runtime of the pipelines for one subject (on one core):

-* **deface pipeline**: On a modern CPU, defacing takes roughly 2 minutes per volume file.
-A typical subject has 5 volume files that need to be defaced.
+* **deface pipeline**: About 10 minutes in total: defacing takes roughly 2 minutes per volume file, and a typical subject has 5 volume files that need to be defaced.
+The bottleneck will be CPU here.
-* **drop metadata pipeline**: Converting an MGH/MGZ volume to NIFTI and back takes < 3 seconds (and may depend more on IO than your CPU).
-A typical subject has about 30 volume files that need to be converted.

-Parallelization happens on subject level, **not** on file level.
+* **drop metadata pipeline**: About 5 minutes in total, but this may increase if you run too many in parallel and disk IO becomes a bottleneck.

+These times are for a 2019 desktop system (4.2 GHz i7 CPU, SSD).

 ## System Requirements